davenquinn/xenoliths/paper/text/figure-captions.md

 ##temp_comparisons

-Comparison of results from pyroxene major-element thermometers. **(a)** Core and rim measurements (filled and open circles, respectively) for each sample using the @Taylor1998 thermometer.
-Samples CK-3, CK-4, and CK-7 show heating along grain rims, and the tightness of within-sample temperature scatter varies. **(b)** Temperatures from the TA98 and BKN thermometers showing a strong linear relationship, with BKN consistently measuring temperatures 30-70º higher. **(c)** Ca-in-orthopyroxene temperatures against TA98, showing the reproduction of two temperature cohorts around 980 and 1080ºC by this thermometer for grain cores.
+Comparison of results from pyroxene major-element thermometers. **(a)** TA98 core and rim measurements (filled and open circles, respectively) categorized by sample.
+Samples CK-3, CK-4, and
+CK-7 show elevated grain rim temperatures, and core temperatures largely fall within a 25-50 ºC range for each sample. **(b)** TA98 and BKN temperatures showing a strong linear relationship, with BKN estimates higher by 30-70 ºC. **(c)** Ca-in-orthopyroxene and TA98 temperatures, showing the reproduction of two temperature cohorts around 980 and 1080ºC by the Ca-in-orthopyroxene thermometer.
 Colors are by sample as labeled in *(a)*.
 Grey lines show 1:1 relationship.